tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 First he'd created a licence for making locks, which the Smiths had to purchase from him at great cost.
-Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted permission instead.
+Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, for whom he secured permission instead.

 "But the thing is", said Fell, "they can't seem to maintain their tolerances."